derivkit/derivkit/docs/about/kits/derivative_kit.rst

 **DerivKit implementation:**

 - User-chosen window and polynomial degree
-- Low overhead and straightforward behaviour with transparent assumptions
+- Low overhead and transparent behaviour
 - Includes diagnostics on fit quality and conditioning